What are the main differences between personal loans and credit cards?

 Using a Personal Loan to Consolidate Debt

-Taking out a personal loan for debt consolidation works a little differently.
+Taking out a debt consolidation loan works a little differently.
 A loan is taken out for an amount that will cover the borrower’s existing debts, likely simplifying their repayment strategy (repaying just one debt instead of multiple credit card balances) while also potentially costing less in interest, depending on the borrower’s existing credit card rates and the rate of the new loan.